Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Popular Neural Network Architectures

 Here, $W^{[l]} \in \mathbb{R}^{n_l \times n_{l-1}}$ and $b^{[l]} \in \mathbb{R}^{n_l}$ in \eqref{eq:affine_fnn} denote the weight matrix and bias vector for layer $l$, respectively.
 An affine transformation of the last hidden-layer activation produces the final output of the network:

 typically without an additional nonlinearity.

-The nonlinear activation functions $\sigma^{[l]}$ in the hidden layers in \eqref{eq:activation} are critical to this formulation.
-For instance, the Rectified Linear Unit (ReLU), defined as $\sigma(z) = \max(0, z)$, restricts the network to piecewise linear functions.
-Without these nonlinearities, the entire network would collapse into a single linear transformation $f_{\theta}(x) = W_{total}x + b_{total}$, severely limiting its expressivity.
+The nonlinear activation functions $\sigma^{[l]}$ in \eqref{eq:activation} are essential.
+For instance, the Rectified Linear Unit (ReLU), defined as $\sigma(z) = \max(0, z)$, restricts the network to piecewise-linear functions.
+Without these nonlinearities, the composition collapses to a single affine map $f_{\theta}(x) = W_{\mathrm{total}}x + b_{\mathrm{total}}$, and expressivity is lost.